Yuxin-Ji/QTM350-Project/README.md

 ## Data Collection

 Our data are collected from our friends and ourselves.

-## Results
+We gathered 30+ groups of data each containing a set of four photos of the same person.
+Each group of data contains:
+- a regular photo with the entire face exposed :smiley:
+- a photo with the person wearing mask 😷
+- a photo with the person wearing glasses :nerd_face:
+- a photo with the person doing funny face :stuck_out_tongue_winking_eye:

 ## Workflow